decentralized-identity/interoperability/agenda.md

     * Soon to support: IDA (Rabobank ULA)
     * the 'SSI-gateway' as an SSI infrastructure adopter (story was developed at the Odyssey!)
 * Rabobank - [Universal Ledger Agent](https://github.com/rabobank-blockchain/universal-ledger-agent) (outlined at [RWOT8](https://github.com/WebOfTrustInfo/rwot8-barcelona/blob/master/topics-and-advance-readings/universal-ledger-agent.md))
-ESSIF-LAB:
+ESSIF-LAB (30min):
-    * high-level overview of TNO/eSSIF-Lab overall SSI vision (30min)
+    * high-level overview of TNO/eSSIF-Lab overall SSI vision
+    * Rieks: Terminology work
+    * In particular, the "Local assurance communities" idea from CCI
+    * Broader category of decentralized governance (the 'local assurance community'-concept as initiated with CCI → whitepaper with Drummond?)
     * ideas about non-tech interop topics (specifically what we have come to call 'documentation interop')
     * Quick tour of published conceptual materials